Assets conflict when files you're uploading have the same filename as assets that are already in your site.

 Resolve conflicting assets

 Conflicting assets can be resolved so assets can be added to your site.
-They can be resolved in the Conflicted Uploaded Assets table on the Uploads page or, if you're a site admin, in Upload Settings > Upload Assets in the left navigation of the Admin app.
+They can be resolved in the Conflicted Uploaded Assets table on the Uploads page or, if you're a Collective admin, in Upload Settings > Upload assets in the left navigation of the Admin app.

 There are several options for resolving conflicting assets: